django-oscar/django-oscar/docs/source/recipes/how_to_integrate_payment.rst

 -------------------------

 By default, Oscar's checkout does not provide any payment integration as it is domain-specific.
-However, the core checkout classes do provide methods for creating payment sources.
+However, the core checkout classes  provide methods for communicating with payment gateways and creating the appropriate payment models.

-Payment logic is normally implemented by overriding the ``handle_payment`` method.
+Payment logic is normally implemented by using a customised version of ``PaymentDetailsView``, where the ``handle_payment`` method is overridden.
+This method will be given the order number and order total plus any custom keyword arguments initially passed to ``submit`` (as ``payment_kwargs``).
+If payment is successful, then nothing needs to be returned.
+However, Oscar defines a few common exceptions which can occur:

+* ``oscar.apps.payment.exceptions.RedirectRequired``  For payment integrations
+  that require redirecting the user to a 3rd-party site.
+This exception class has a ``url`` attribute that needs to be set.

+* ``oscar.apps.payment.exceptions.UnableToTakePayment`` For _anticipated_ payment
+  problems such as invalid bankcard number, not enough funds in account - that kind of thing.

+* ``oscar.apps.payment.exceptions.PaymentError``  For _unanticipated_ payment
+  errors such as the payment gateway not responding or being badly configured.

 When payment has completed, there's a few things to do:

-* Create the appropriate Source instance and pass it to ``add_payment_source``.
-  The instance is passed unsaved as it can't be saved until there is a valid order instance to foreign key to.
+* Create the appropriate ``oscar.apps.payment.models.Source`` instance and pass it to ``add_payment_source``.
+The instance is passed unsaved as it requires a valid order instance to foreign key to.
+Once the order is placed (and an order instance is created), the payment source instances will be saved.

 * Record a 'payment event' so your application can track which lines have been paid for.
 The ``add_payment_event`` method assumes all lines are paid for by